 - Always back up your blog before installing a new plugin and/or create a test site.

 - Be aware that a successful community can place a heavy burden on storage and bandwidth.
 Success may come with a cost, but if you monetize it effectively you should enjoy far more gain than loss.
+Choosing an “unlimited” hosting solution like GreenGeeks will give you lots of wiggle room to get started and can easily facilitate your growth without interruption when/if the time comes to upgrade.

 - When selecting plugins, I strongly recommend going with those that offer updates and support, even if you have to pay for it.
 You don’t want to have your community go down when you’ve worked so hard to build it up!